sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

     * The host has the switch VIP as the gateway address for its traffic.
     * Cheaper, since only VIP per switch is needed (or even per a row of switches).
 ENI placement can be directed even across smart switches.

 ENI Based Forwarding is the preferred approach because of cost constraints.

-## Requirements ##

-ENI based forwarding requires the switch to understand the relationship between the packet and ENI, and ENI and DPU.

-* Each DPU is represented as a PA (public address).
-Unlike VIP, PA does't have to be visible from the entire cloud infrastructure
-* Each ENI belongs to a certain DPU (local or remote)
-* Each packet can be identified as belonging to that switch using VIP and VNI
-* Forwarding can be to local DPU PA or remote DPU PA over L3 VxLAN
-* Scale: [# of DPUs] * [# of ENIs per DPU] * 2 (inbound and outbound) in case of one VIP per switch

-## Architecture Design ##

-### Programming ACL Rules ###

-* Packet Forwarding from NPU to local and remote DPU's are clearly explained in the HA HLD https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md#42-data-path-ha
+Packet Forwarding from NPU to local and remote DPU's are clearly explained in the HA HLD https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md#42-data-path-ha
-* In a nutshell, the ACL rule for a ENI depends on the role of its DPU in the corresponding HA pair i.e. local or standby
-* Thus, ACL rules must be dynamically updated on the NPU.
-This should be handled by HaMgrd as it will have all the necessary information to make the decision.
-* The format on how the rules must be writted will be explained further in the document

-## Packet Flow ##
+### Packet Flow ###

 **Case 1: Packet lands directly on NPU which has the currrent Active ENI**